-If your mental picture of Nepal includes tattered prayer flags fluttering in the wind in front of a snowy peak, that’s … not actually inaccurate.
+If your mental picture of Nepal includes tattered prayer flags fluttering in the wind in front of a snowy peak, that’s … actually pretty accurate.

-Although their origin is actually in Nepal’s neighbor, Tibet, Buddhist prayer flags are ubiquitous in Nepal, from alleyways to temples (and yes, even to Everest).
+Although their origin is actually in Nepal’s neighbor, Tibet, Buddhist prayer flags are ubiquitous in Nepal, from alleyways to temples (and yes, even to snowy peaks).

 Each Prayer Flag color has significance, and the more tattered and faded, the better.

 Each color signifies a different element and even direction.
 But most importantly of all, Prayer Flags should always be fluttering in the wind!
 The more tattered a Prayer Flag, the better.

 Why?
 Because the purpose of a Prayer Flag is to send your prayer off on the wind, so a tattered, faded Prayer Flag shows that it has helped answer lots and lots of prayers.

 You can find Prayer Flags for sale at the many souvenir shops and craft shops throughout Nepal, and you’re supposed to receive them as a gift – so bring a few back for your loved ones at home!
 Just don’t let them touch the ground – it’s disrespectful.